 Your appliance is equipped with EcoClean and the floor cleaning aid.
-The self-cleaning surfaces in the cooking compartment are cleaned with the "EcoClean" cleaning function.
-Use the floor cleaning aid for intermediate cleaning of the cooking compartment floor.
-Dirt is softened beforehand using the floor cleaning aid.
+The EcoClean cleaning function is used to clean the self-cleaning surfaces in the cooking compartment.
+Use the floor cleaning aid before starting EcoClean or for intermediate cleaning of the cooking compartment floor.
+Dirt is soaked beforehand using the floor cleaning aid.
 It can then be removed more easily.